 You may grieve the changes and then move on.
 But sometimes, things like a flare-up or change in what you’re able to do may lead to depression.
 And the stress of having a chronic health problem can bring it on, too.

 Researchers think there are other connections between MS and depression.
 You may hear MS described as a neuro-inflammatory disease.
 That means it causes inflammation of your neurological system.
 That inflammation can help lead to depression.

 MS can also damage areas of your brain that keep your emotions in check.
-Some medications prescribed for MS, like corticosteroids and interferon drugs, may also trigger depression or make it worse.
+Some medications prescribed to treat it, like corticosteroids and interferon drugs, can also trigger depression or make it worse.

 Being disabled from MS doesn’t make you more likely to have depression.
 Depression can impact anyone with MS, and it may show up at any stage of your disease.

 Everyone feels blue once in a while.
 But if you’ve often felt sad, depressed, or hopeless over the past 2 weeks or more, and you haven’t been interested in doing things you usually enjoy (like eating or spending time with loved ones), you may have depression.

 Some other symptoms of depression can look a lot like signs of MS, like feeling especially tired or having trouble concentrating and making decisions.
 That’s why it’s important to see your doctor if you think you might be depressed.
 They’ll run some tests to make sure.
 They may even be able to tell if your symptoms are tied to MS, or to a mood disorder like depression.

 What If I Have Depression?

 Treating the depression will become part of your MS plan.
 Your doctor will watch for changes in your mood and help you come up with a treatment strategy that works for you.